project-flippi/project-flippi/README.md

 - Project-Flippi's Fork of Project Clippi https://github.com/project-flippi/project-clippi/
 	- This fork allows for combodata to be written.
+	- This fork also allows for automatic connections to OBS and Slippi Dolphin instances should the feature be enabled which speeds up the process for recording
 - Project-Slippi slippi-launcher https://github.com/project-slippi/slippi-launcher/releases
 - OBS setup following https://vinceau.medium.com/how-to-turn-slp-files-into-video-using-obs-and-project-clippi-23fe0598de29
 	- Clip format should be 1920 vertical x 1080 horizontal
 	- Clip format should have the game in the top 960 x 1080 and the player cam in the bottom 960 x 1080
-- YouTube API key
+- YouTube API key (required for 0_StartFlippiUploadSchedule.bat)
-- OpenAI API key
+- OpenAI API key (required for 0_StartFlippiUploadSchedule.bat)

 ### Installation